yashCS101/covid92020/README.md

-Toward the end, I have also used ARIMA for some forcasting.
+Towards the end, I have also used ARIMA for some forcasting.